 Antoni Gaudi’s masterpiece was incomplete at the time of his death in 1926, and they don’t show any signs of finishing it now.
 Apparently, 2026 is the current prediction – a century after its architect passed.
 We’ll believe it when we see it – but we will definitely be back when the final stone has been laid.

-Just as synonymous with Barcelona as the unfinished cathedral is Park Guell, a public garden which is filled with colourful and funky architectural elements.
+Just as synonymous with Barcelona as the unfinished cathedral is Park Guell, a public garden which is filled with colorful and funky architectural elements.
 It’s another astonishing work by Gaudi, and a UNESCO world heritage site covering his artistic talents.

 Google ‘Barcelona’ and it’s more than likely that a picture of the park is what comes up!
 The mosaics are stunning, but it certainly was overcrowded, so arrive early in an attempt to beat the hoards.
 You’ll need tickets for both of these Gaudi attractions, too – and with entrance numbers limited every hour, you should book well in advance to ensure you get in!

-One of the most famous, colourful, charming, delightful and dangerous streets in the world – La Rambla is not to be missed.
+One of the most famous, colorful, charming, delightful and dangerous streets in the world – La Rambla is not to be missed.
 Hugely popular with a tourist crowd particularly in the summer months, it’s essentially a tree-lined shopping district, with a serious café, bar and clubbing culture thrown in.

 But while Barcelona really comes to life here, there’s also a seedy and unwanted side, including a troublesome pickpocket problem and sex workers at all hours.
 But don’t let that put you off – as it’s an experience you can’t go home without.
 Just keep a good head on your shoulders – and a close eye on your wallet!
 Better still, you can get an anti theft backpack.
 You have been warned!